 Leyla Kee-McParlin is a British beauty blogger with extensive experience blogging and interviewing on behalf of websites.
-She presently works with Salons Direct to help promote beauty tips and advice for the mature woman.
 Feel free to tweet her about this article to @DigitalLeyla. -- AP

 Beauty at Any Age: Andie Macdowell and Diane Keaton

 As a beauty blogger, I regularly read numerous fashion and beauty articles in both traditional and digital media for research and inspiration.
 One day I came across an article focussed on Hollywood star Andie Macdowell and I was inspired by her take on being a beauty spokesmodel: “I like being an advocate for women who are not babies anymore, and I love being able to make the statement that beauty is not a number.
 There's not an age limit to it."
 In this age of media extolling beauty icons of a youthful and nubile nature - so-called ‘Young Hollywood’ - isn’t it time we listened to and admired icons of mature beauty rather than looking to women who are trying to defy the onset of ageing and constantly want to change their identities?